dxmension/Data-project-laptop-analysis/README.md

 #### The output of the Data Collection step is CSV document containing 3000+ laptop models with 21 column indicating feature of the product
 </p>

+## Data Organization
+Data cleansing is a crucial process in data science that involves identifying and correcting (or removing) errors and inconsistencies in data to improve its quality.
+This process ensures that the dataset is accurate, complete, and reliable for analysis.